convox/docs/docs/reference/rack-parameters/NLBPreserveClientIP.md

 # NLBPreserveClientIP

 Forward the real client source IP to targets behind the public [NLB](/reference/rack-parameters/NLB).
-When `No` (default), the NLB source-NATs incoming connections to its VPC-internal IP — applications see the NLB's address rather than the client's.
+When `No` (default), the NLB source-NATs incoming connections to its VPC-internal IP, so applications see the NLB's address rather than the client's.
 When `Yes`, target tasks observe the real client IP.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |

 ## Prerequisites

 This parameter is **incompatible with a Rack that sets a customer-supplied [InstanceSecurityGroup](/reference/rack-parameters/InstanceSecurityGroup)**.
 Convox cannot add the required ingress rule to an SG it does not own.
-If your Rack uses a custom instance SG, add the ingress rule yourself (sourced from `${Rack}:NLBSecurityGroup`) before enabling this parameter — see [Incompatibility with customer InstanceSecurityGroup](#incompatibility-with-customer-instancesecuritygroup) below.
+If your Rack uses a custom instance SG, add the ingress rule yourself (sourced from `${Rack}:NLBSecurityGroup`) before enabling this parameter.
+See [Incompatibility with customer InstanceSecurityGroup](#incompatibility-with-customer-instancesecuritygroup) below.
 Per-port `preserve_client_ip: true` on a Service is blocked on the same Racks.

 ## Use Cases